COVID-19 pandemic in Mongolia: Government response

 The government announced various measures to control the outbreak.
-These include the closure of air and land border crossing between China and Mongolia from 27 January until further notice and suspension of all international flights and passenger trains until 30 April.
-All public events including conferences, sports and festivals have been canceled across the country, while all educational institutes are to remain closed until 30 April.
-Citizens are prohibited to travel to the countries affected by the outbreak and any travelers from there are subject to a 14-day quarantine.
-Any individuals caught lying about their travel history and health information at the borders stand to be penalized.
+These included the closure of air and land border crossing between China and Mongolia from 27 January until further notice and suspension of all international flights and passenger trains until 30 April.
+All public events including conferences, sports and festivals were canceled across the country, while all educational institutes were to remain closed until 30 April.
+Citizens were prohibited from travelling to the countries affected by the outbreak and any travelers from there were subject to a 21-day quarantine.
+Any individuals caught lying about their travel history and health information at the borders stood to be penalized.

 On 27 January 2020, the Mongolian government announced they would close the border with China.
 They began closing schools on the same day.

 In February 2020, the Mongolian government cancelled Tsagaan Sar, the Mongolian New Year.
 Around the holiday, severe limitations were placed on travel within the country.
 Major events were canceled in March as well, causing economic difficulty for people whose incomes depend on tourism.

-Other epidemic control measures included temperature checks for passengers entering Ulaanbaatar, health questionnaires, and requiring face masks on Ulaanbaatar public transportation and at the airport.
+Other epidemic control measures included temperature checks for passengers entering Ulaanbaatar, health questionnaires, and mandatory use of face masks on Ulaanbaatar public transportation and at the airport.
 The government limited international flights and trains and closed its land borders.
-Various businesses were closed, including churches, bars, and saunas.
+Various businesses were closed, including bars, saunas as were religious places such as churches.
 Sports, cultural activities, and restaurants were restricted.

 On March 22, the Cabinet Secretariat decided to close schools and cancel activities until the end of April.

 As of March 24, 2020, the country was in a state of "heightened awareness", not national emergency.
 At that time, 2,034 people were in quarantine, with the number expected to increase as Mongolians returned from other countries.

 Almost 50% of the public regarded the government's response measures to the COVID pandemic as successful according to a May 2020 opinion poll.